 The 1-Month Challenge

-Pick a time of day — morning or evening — to do a gratitude meditation or to write down 3 things you’re grateful for or to do a gratitude meditation.
+Pick a time of the day — morning or evening — to do a gratitude meditation or to write down 3 things you’re grateful for.

 You might enjoy this challenge more if you add a self-care routine like this one to it.
 Don’t forget to turn off all technology when you’re writing / meditating.

 - Have a bath or do another self-care activity.

 - Massage damp skin with scented oils after your bath.